 “This and one more,” was the phrase Abby would repeat on film and television sets that led to the creation of the now-iconic phrase.
 When the term first came into existence it was used to signify the penultimate shot of a day, of a location, or of a particular setup.
 These days the term is almost exclusively used in relation to the penultimate shot of an entire shooting day, or of the overall film.

 What began as somewhat of an in-joke amongst Abby’s co-workers managed to blossom into a full-fledged industry-standard term used around the world.
 That is quite a legacy to leave behind.

 Abby Singer film

-What’s the Point of the Abby Singer shot?
+The value of the Abby Singer shot

-Certain production terms such as the Abby Singer shot or martini shot are deeply ingrained traditions in the filmmaking world, but there is also an added utility to these terms as well.
+Certain production terms such as the Abby Singer shot or martini shot are deeply ingrained traditions in the filmmaking world.
+But there is also an added utility to these terms as well.
 Announcing the penultimate shot can serve a number of useful functions.

-Hearing the 1st AD announce the Abby Singer shot can be a welcome relief for a tired cast and crew.
+Hearing the 1st AD announce the Singer shot can be a welcome relief for a tired cast and crew.
 This announcement also allows for forward-thinking and provides a chance to gauge the efficacy of the day’s work; are we behind schedule?
 Ahead of schedule?

 Terms Every Filmmaker Should Know

 Now that you know all about Abby Singer, continue your terminology research with our guide to cinematography and film terms that every working filmmaker should know.
 A great deal of industry-specific terminology and lingo gets through around on film sets.
 Get ahead of the curve by familiarizing yourself with these terms and phrases in advance.